Skip to Content

 • 3 Tablespoons Powder Sugar

-How To Make Peach Pie Glaze
+How To Make Fresh Fruit Glaze

 Let’s start with the glaze for the peach filling.
-It takes time to cool to room temperature, so it’s best to make it first.
+It takes time to cool to room temperature, so it’s best to do it first.
 While it is cooling… you can peel, slice and dice the fresh peaches.

 I love this easy glaze recipe.
 Follow these simple step-by-step instructions, and you’ll have a stunning and delicious peach glaze.
 It won’t be too much.
 It will be the perfect peach to glaze ratio!